markwylde/upload-to-bunny/README.md

 # Upload-to-Bunny

-Upload-to-Bunny is a powerful Node.js library designed to simplify and speed up the process of uploading directories to BunnyCDN storage.
+Upload-to-Bunny is a Node.JS library designed to simplify and speed up the process of uploading directories to BunnyCDN storage.
 With built-in support for parallel uploads and deleting old files, this library makes it easy to keep your BunnyCDN storage up-to-date.

 ## Features